COVID19 Prevention Checklist Industry Guidance

 - Communicate with members and visitors about new protocols and the importance of face coverings, physical distancing, and hand hygiene.

 - Gatherings at in-person services must not exceed the limit established by the Governor’s Executive Order.
-The current limit is 10 and that limit will increase to 50 for religious institutions on May 29, 2020.

 - Know the signs and symptoms of COVID-19.
 Know what to do if staff or members become symptomatic on premises.

 - Attendees should be advised on the symptoms of COVID-19.
 Religious leaders are encouraged to determine a method, such as prominent signage, for reminding them of these symptoms.